 Winding up: A partnership Firm can easily be closed by entering into a dissolution deed.

 Larger Resources: The members in a partnership firm can potentially render more resources for business operations when compared to a sole proprietorship, given the quantum of people making contributions.

-Sharing of Risk: In Partnership Firm every partner bears the risks individually, which in-a-way curtails their individual burden.
+Sharing of Risk: In Partnership Firm, every partner bears the risks individually, which in-a-way curtails their burden.

 - Application for Partnership Registration in Form No. 1.

 - An affidavit stating the partner’s intention to join the firm.

 - Partnership Deed signed by all the members and registered by the Sub-Registrar.